1. What is “Workers’ Compensation” in Florida?

 permanent impairment must be made by a physician licensed under F.S.A.

-chapter 458, a doctor of osteopathic medicine licensed under Fl
+chapter 458, a doctor of osteopathic medicine licensed under Florida Statutes

 chapters 458 and 459, a chiropractic physician licensed under Florida Statutes